Odiegenx/3sem-assignments-Patrick-cph-pf73/week06/README.md

 Testing of original endpoints from last weeks assignment has been completed.
 Test files can be found in the excerciseWithJavalinAndCrud -> controllers directory.
 Specifically, look for RestAssurredHotelTest and RestAssuedRoomTests for endpoint testing.

+I did not have time to implement tests for the different DAO's.

+Part II: Security Exercise:

 Part 1: Hashing Passwords (Completed):